 Entrants are required to write a case study, written to protect patient confidentiality, using original text, and with all appropriate references included.
 It must be countersigned by a paramedic colleague who is prepared to confirm that your submission is a genuine case study.
 Submissions should be 750–1,000 words, excluding references and appendices.

 The recipient of the Scholarship will be funded to attend an ATACC course in the UK, in addition to associated travel costs.

-Dr Dennise Broderick, Galen’s Managing Directory & President, stated “This award provides a unique opportunity for healthcare professionals to advance their expertise and gain access to a highly coveted training programme.
+Dr Dennise Broderick, Galen’s Managing Directory & President, stated “This award provides a unique opportunity for healthcare professionals to advance their expertise and gain access to a highly coveted training program.

-She added, “Dr Hinds was an incredibly inspirational individual who dedicated his life to helping others and Galen is therefore proud to support this annual scholarship programme in his honour.”
+She added, “Dr Hinds was an incredibly inspirational individual who dedicated his life to helping others and Galen is therefore proud to support this annual scholarship program in his honor.”

 As a condition of the award, the recipient will be required to submit their case study for publication in Paramedic INSIGHT, along with a follow-up article that describes the experience attending the ATACC course.

-Submissions must be made using the Dr John Hinds Scholarship Award Entry Form – link and submitted via email to email@example.com.
-The College Honours and Awards Committee will then select the winning piece.
+Submissions must be made using the Dr John Hinds Scholarship Award Entry Form – link and submitted via email to [email protected].
+The College Honors and Awards Committee will then select the winning piece.